SabrinaPau/09_external_data_sourcing/README.md

 5. Subset aircraft data based on existing data in database
 6. Store data into an existing database
 <br></br>
-## Part 3: Get weather data from API in Python
+## Part 3: Getting started with Openweather API
 1. OpenWeather API's available data and limitations
+<br></br>
+## Part 4: Get weather data from API in Python
-2. Use your API key to make your first call to the OpenWeather API
+1. Use your API key to make your first call to the OpenWeather API
-3. Adjust your API calls to get the data you need
+2. Adjust your API calls to get the data you need
-4. Access and extract data from your JSON
+3. Access and extract data from your JSON
-5. Flatten nested JSON data and transform it into a DataFrame for future analysis
+4. Flatten nested JSON data and transform it into a DataFrame for future analysis
-6. Make multiple calls to the API with different parameters in an automated way
+5. Make multiple calls to the API with different parameters in an automated way
 <br></br>
 ## Tasks
 - Before you start, activate your  environment and install the following: